Flosciante/nuxt-image-gallery/README.md

 - [VueUse](https://github.com/antfu/vueuse) - Collection of useful composition APIs
 - [ESLint](https://eslint.org/) with [@nuxt/eslint-config](https://github.com/nuxt/eslint), single quotes, no semi
 - [TypeScript](https://www.typescriptlang.org/)
-- [bun](https://bun.sh/) - Fast JavaScript package manager

 ## Setup

 1. Clone this repository to your local machine.
-2. Install dependencies using the command `bun install` or your favorite package manager.
+2. Install dependencies using the command `pnpm install` or your favorite package manager.
-3. Run the application with the command `bun dev` or your favorite package manager.
+3. Run the application with the command `pnpm dev` or your favorite package manager.

-> If you don't have bun installed, run: curl -fsSL https://bun.sh/install | bash
+> If you don't have pnpm installed, run: `corepack enable pnpm`

 ## Environment Variables